lupeportias/ss/README.md

 To set up the template, first download the repository.

 Then open the file index.html in any brouser of your choise.
+This is a pure Vainilla Html and Js project.